clubcapra/capra_audio_common/README.md

 # Troubleshooting

 * Cannot see the data from the audio topic
-    * Check if the following configuration in the bashrc of both computer
+    * Check if the following configuration in the bashrc of both computer:
     ```
     export ROS_IP=<LOCAL PC IP>
     export ROS_HOSTNAME=<LOCAL PC IP>
     export ROS_MASTER_URI=http://<ROS MASTER IP>:11311/
     ```
-* If you can get the audio data but can't hear it
+* If you can get the audio data but can’t hear it
-    * This one can be tricky, because you are dealing with device on linux.
-So first thing you want to try is test if you can hear with your speaker.
+    * This one can be tricky because you are dealing with devices on Linux.
+So the first thing you want to try is to test if you can hear with your speaker.
 You can launch
-    `speaker-test`, which will blatz whitenoise.
-If you can hear anything this means that the default audio device is configured incorrectly.
+    `speaker-test`, which will blast white noise.
+If you can’t hear anything this means that the default audio device is configured incorrectly.
-    * Now list the existing audio device with the command : `pacmd list-sinks`.
+    * Now list the existing audio device with the command: `pacmd list-sinks`.
-    * Set the default output device with the command : `pacmd set-default-sink <output audio device>`
+    * Set the default output device with the command: `pacmd set-default-sink <output audio device>`
     * For more information : https://askubuntu.com/questions/14077/how-can-i-change-the-default-audio-device-from-command-line[https://askubuntu.com/questions/14077/how-can-i-change-the-default-audio-device-from-command-line]
 * To setup the default input device
     * List the input audio device with `pactl list short sink-inputs`